o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-go GEM_ORIGIN, --gem-origin GEM_ORIGIN`**

-  Sets the description or URL for the Gem origin (such as the Gem host, repository, or owner).
+  Sets the description or URL for the Gem's origin, such as the Gem host, repository, or owner.

 - **`-gt {Code,Tool,Asset}, --gem-type {Code,Tool,Asset}`**